Essex County, New Jersey: Points of interest

 There are various attractions in Essex County, such as The Newark Museum of Art, New Jersey Historical Society, Montclair Art Museum, Turtle Back Zoo, Thomas Edison National Historical Park, and Grover Cleveland Birthplace.
 Essex County is home to part of the Port Newark–Elizabeth Marine Terminal, the largest port on the East Coast and the third largest in the United States, and two airports: Newark Liberty International Airport and Essex County Airport.

+Cultural references

+Some of the county's municipalities, especially Newark, The Oranges, and The Caldwells, were seen on episodes of the HBO mob drama The Sopranos, which was set in North Caldwell.